 Science

 Science teaches pupils to explore, question and develop a secure understanding of the world around them.
-At St Andrew’s science is taught using the White Rose Small Steps in Year 1 to Year 6, which follows a logical and comprehensive approach to learning scientific language, working scientifically, and building concepts and knowledge through the five science enquiry types of observation over time, pattern seeking, comparative and fair testing, research using secondary resources and identifying, classifying and grouping.
+At St Andrew’s science is taught using the White Rose Education Science scheme of work.
+Topics are arranged into small steps, which follows a logical and comprehensive approach to learning scientific language, working scientifically, and building concepts and knowledge through the five science enquiry types of observation over time, pattern seeking, comparative and fair testing, research using secondary resources and identifying, classifying and grouping.
 The scheme follows the national curriculum and inspires children to actively engage in their learning.

 EYFS